ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 Now a little more in detail:
 Transactions are broadcasted to the network for miners to __mine__.
 They assess the non-validated transactions on the memory pool by solving a mathematical puzzle.
-A miner builds a block containing all transactions, a proof of work that the puzzle was solved(__merkle root hash__) and a link to the previous block.
+A miner builds a block containing all transactions, a proof of work that the puzzle was solved (__block root hash__ which is also the ID of the block) and a hash to the previous block.
-A block also contains following items: A hash to the previous block, a timestamp, a nonce and a root hash().
+A block also contains following items: A timestamp, a nonce and a __merkle root hash__ .
+Merkle roots do not verify transactions, they verify a set of transactions.
+Transaction ID's are hashes of the transaction, and the Merkle tree is constructed from these hashes.
+It means that if a single detail in any of the transactions changes, so does the Merkle root.
+It also means that if the exact same transactions are listed in a different order, the Merkle root will also change.
+So the Merkle root is cryptographic proof of which transactions are in the block, and which order they are in.
 The nonce number specifies that the root hash must start with a specified number, like 4 leading zero’s.
-The hash root is build through a valid merkle tree.
-It hashes the transactions.
-Then hashes the hashes of 2 transactions to create a new hash.
-Then hashes the hashes of the hashes of the transactions and so on until you have 1 hash at the end.
-Because of this, when a transaction is changed, the hash will change and the merkle tree would be invalid.
 This way blockchain is very secure.
 Sha-256 is used to hash.

 The miner appends the block to the blockchain.